timeplus-io/docs/docs/showcases.md

 At Timeplus, we drink our own champagne and apply our technologies in many different use cases.
 Many our customers also contribute creative ways to build real-time solutions with Timeplus.
 This document lists known use cases in different categories.
 Hopefully this can inspire you to gain more insights from real-time data with low cost and effort.

-If you have an interesting use case you'd like to share, please join the [Timeplus Community](https://timeplus.com/slack) on Slack.
+If you have an interesting use case you'd like to share, please join the [Timeplus Community Slack](https://timeplus.com/slack).

 ## FinTech

 ### Real-time post-trade analytics {#posttrade}

 Based on real-world customer scenarios for post-trade capital markets, we turn real-time market and transaction data into real-time insights.

 > "Timeplus fills a major gap in today’s rapidly changing markets, where businesses must go real-time or become obsolete.
 It makes extracting insights from streaming data even easier, saving us from writing thousands of lines of code and hundreds of hours of development.
-The ability to monitor and analyze massive amounts of real-time investment data leads to greater risk control and cost analysis.” *-Ling Wang, Head of IT, Huatai Securities*
+The ability to monitor and analyze massive amounts of real-time investment data leads to greater risk control and cost analysis.” _-Ling Wang, Head of IT, Huatai Securities_

 [Read case study](https://www.timeplus.com/post/unlocking-real-time-post-trade-analytics-with-streaming-sql) | [See live demo](https://demo.timeplus.cloud)